derhuerst/vbb-rest/README.md

 ```
 Usage:
-vbb-rest <token> [-p <port>]
+vbb-rest -a <apiKey> -c <cert> -k <key> [-p <port>]

 Arguments:
-  token       The VBB API server access token.
+  -a, --apiKey  The VBB API server API key.
+  -c, --cert    The SSL certificate.
+  -k, --key     The SSL key.

 Options:
-  -p, --port  Where the casket server will listen.
+  -p, --port    Where the server will listen.
 Default: 8000
 ```